Unit testing

 class MeshTest

 MeshTest is the base test fixture for any test that requires a mesh and associated field data that will be used by the test.
-In addition to performing setup/teardown actions described in AmrexTest, it also resets the default amrex::Geometry static data so that different tests can run on different problem domains perscribed by the test fixture.
+In addition to performing setup/teardown actions described in AmrexTest, it also resets the default amrex::Geometry static data so that different tests can run on different problem domains prescribed by the test fixture.

 Almost all unit tests within AMR-Wind use MeshTest as their base test fixture.
 In order to allow grouping tests in logical test suites.
 The following example shows the basic usage of this test fixture.